MediaComem/load-balanceable-locator/README.md

 # Load Balanceable Locator

-A IP locator web application that can be used to demonstrate [load balancing][lb] with a [reverse proxy][rp] such as [Apache][apache] or [nginx][nginx].
+IP locator web application that can be used to demonstrate [load balancing][lb] with a [reverse proxy][rp] such as [Apache][apache] or [nginx][nginx].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->